Vatican issues new guidelines on cremation, says no to scattering ashes

 "By burying the bodies of the faithful, the Church confirms her faith in the resurrection of the body, and intends to show the great dignity of the human body as an integral part of the human person whose body forms part of their identity," the new guidelines state.

 The Vatican makes clear, however, that there are valid sanitary, economic and social reasons for cremation.
-But burial, the church says, is the best way to demonstrate "esteem" for the deceased, and cremains can only be kept a home with special permission from a bishop.
+But burial, the church says, is the best way to demonstrate "esteem" for the deceased, and cremains can only be kept at home with special permission from a bishop.